-NAME, ADDRESS AND AGE POSITION(S) HELD WITH FUND PRINCIPAL OCCUPATION DURING PAST FIVE YEARS Bruce K. Aronow, 52 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2014.
-Brian T. Brugman, 38 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2014.
-Michael Canter, 49 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2014.
-Frank V. Caruso, 62 Vice President Senior Vice President and Chief Investment Officer of U.S. Growth Equities of the Adviser, with which he has been associated since prior to 2014.
-John H. Fogarty, 49 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2014.
-Jess Gaspar, 50 Vice President Senior Vice President of the Adviser, with which he has been associated since 2016.
-Prior thereto, he was Managing Director and head of allocation and research at Commonfund from prior to 2014 until 2016.
-Shawn E. Keegan, 47 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2014.
-Samantha S. Lau, 46 Vice President Senior Vice President of the Adviser, with which she has been associated since prior to 2014.
+NAME, ADDRESS AND AGE POSITION(S) HELD WITH FUND PRINCIPAL OCCUPATION DURING PAST FIVE YEARS Robert M. Keith, 59 President and Chief Executive Officer See biography above.
+Tawhid Ali, 49 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2015.
+Bruce K. Aronow, 53 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2015.
+Brian T. Brugman, 39 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2015.
+Michael Canter, 50 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2015.
+Frank V. Caruso, 63 Vice President Senior Vice President and Chief Investment Officer of U.S. Growth Equities of the Adviser, with which he has been associated since prior to 2015.
+John H. Fogarty, 50 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2015.
+Jess Gaspar, 51 Vice President Senior Vice President of the Adviser, with which he has been associated since 2016.
+Prior thereto, he was Managing Director and head of allocation and research at Commonfund from prior to 2015 until 2016.